Airline travel shifts toward last-minute bookings, domestic trips: Skyscanner

 "I think generally we have seen if you look at the market prices are much keener than you would expect," Skyscanner Vice President Commercial and Flights Hugh Aitken told Reuters in a phone interview.
 "That just reflects that airlines have capacity and need to fill that capacity."

+READ: Commentary: Flights to nowhere raise bigger questions about Singapore Airlines’ future

-Visits to the Skyscanner website, owned by Trip.com Group Ltd, are down by 60per cent to 70per cent due to the pandemic's impact on travel demand, Aitken said.
+Visits to the Skyscanner website, owned by Trip.com Group, are down by 60 per cent to 70 per cent due to the pandemic's impact on travel demand, Aitken said.

 "When you see restrictions being lifted there is a frenzy," Aitken said, using the example of when Britain stopped requiring quarantines on return for many countries.